 Davidson College’s “Yield Rate”

-Davidson College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 47%.
-For comparison, other top liberal arts schools have the following yields: Wesleyan University (36%), Haverford College (45%), and Vassar (33%).
+Davidson College’s yield rate is 48%.
+For comparison, other top liberal arts schools have the following yields: Wesleyan University (36%), Haverford College (44%), and Vassar (31%).

 Tips for Applying to Davidson College